Montimage/mmt-security/doc/rule.md

  - reduce `delay_max` of a rule to a suitable value.

  	When having a higher value of `delay_max` MMT-Security creates more rule instances to correlate different events of different packets.
 When `delay_max` is zero, the rule is call simple rule, MMT-Security verifies the rule and gives verdict immediately without creating any rule instances.
-A simple rule is verified much faster than a complex one that are the rules having non-zero `delay_max`.
+A simple rule is verified much faster than a complex one that has non-zero `delay_max`.

  	At 10Gbps, MMT-Security can verify 12400 simple rules or 600 complex rules.